Orders, Awards, and Honors of the

 Kingdoms and Principalities of the SCA

-The Bestowed Peerage of the SCA consists of the members of the Order of Chivalry, the Order of the Laurel, the Order of Pelican and the Order of Defense.
+The Bestowed Peerages of the SCA consist of the members of the Order of Chivalry, the Order of the Laurel, the Order of the Pelican, the Order of Defense, and the Order of the Mark.
 These awards are Society-wide, and are recognized throughout all the kingdoms.

 Members of the Order of the Laurel are recognized for their great skill in the Arts or Sciences, for their willingness to teach others, and for using their abilities to benefit their kingdom.
 They are addressed as "Master" (name) or "Mistress" (name).
-Their insignia is a laurel wreath, usually colored green on a gold background.
+The regalia reserved for members of the order is a laurel wreath, worn about the head or on a garment.

 Members of the Order of the Pelican are recognized for great service to their kingdom or to the Society as a whole, usually for many years and without thought of reward.
-They are chosen by the Crown in consultation with the Order.
 They are addressed as "Master" (name) or "Mistress" (name).
-Their insignia is a "pelican in her piety," a pelican piercing her breast to feed her young with her own blood.
+The regalia for members of the order is "a pelican in her piety/a pelican vulning itself," (a pelican piercing her breast to feed her young with her own blood), and a Cap of Maintenance (red, trimmed with ermine; or red, trimmed with white/red drops).

-Members of the Order of Defense are recognized for their great skill at rapier and/or cut-and-thrust combat, as well as for qualities of courtesy and grace, for their willingness to teach others, and for service to the kingdom.
-They are addressed as "Master" (name) or "Mistress" (name), and are entitled to wear a white livery collar and to bear the badge: Three rapiers in pall inverted tips crossed.
+Members of the Order of Defense are recognized for their great skill at rapier and/or cut-and-thrust combat, for consistent display of the virtues of courtesy, grace, and chivalric demeanor, and for their willingness to teach others, and for service to the kingdom.
+They are addressed as "Master" (name) or "Mistress" (name).
+The regalia for members of the order is a white livery collar and the badge: "(tinctureless) Three rapiers in pall inverted tips crossed."

 Please contact the author, Mistress Jessa d'Avondale, if you know of any awards that should be added, updated, or corrected.